alwaysbegrowing/arbor-contracts/spec/overview.md

 ### `Bond.withdraw()`

 After repaying, the borrower can call this method to withdraw any collateral that has been unlocked.
-The borrower can also call `Bond.burn()` to burn any bonds they own and unlock collateral to withdraw at (backingRatio \* burnedBonds)
+The borrower can also call `Bond.burn()` to burn any bonds they own and unlock collateral to withdraw at (collateralRatio \* burnedBonds)

-To get `Bonds` to sell, the borrower needs the call the `Bond.mint()` method to deposit collateral at their configured `backingRatio` in exchange for `Bonds`
+To get `Bonds` to sell, the borrower needs the call the `Bond.mint()` method to deposit collateral at their configured `collateralRatio` in exchange for `Bonds`

 ### Sell Bonds